 The Lemko Association's 1939 Anniversary Booklet, "Памятна Книжка" is included here among the almanacs.
 This booklet contains an interesting article, "Карпаторусска Емиграция в Америкі" which provides a short history of Carpatho-Russian emigration to America.

-Access to the major portion of this Lemko Association material has been provided by Paul Best, president of the Lemko Association.
+Access to most of the Lemko Association almanacs has been provided by Paul Best, president of the Lemko Association.
+Additional material was provided by Bogdan Horbal.

 Note: Use buttons at top of page for site navigation